Micanopy, Florida: Media

 Micanopy is noted in the chorus of the John Anderson song "Seminole Wind" from the album Seminole Wind.
 The song is covered by James Taylor on the album James Taylor Covers.

-The film Doc Hollywood, based on the book What, Dead Again? by Neil B. Shulman and starring Michael J. Fox, was filmed in Micanopy.
+The film Doc Hollywood, based on the book What?
+Dead…Again? by Neil B. Shulman and starring Michael J. Fox, was filmed in Micanopy.

+On September 27, 1975, the variety show Hee Haw saluted Micanopy.